hypo69/hypo/docs/gemini/consultant/ru/endpoints/header.md

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    :param marker_files: Filenames or directories to identify the project root.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
-    :raises FileNotFoundError: if no marker files are found
+    :raises FileNotFoundError: If no marker files are found.
-    :returns: Path to the project root.
+    :return: Path to the root directory if found, otherwise the directory where the script is located.
+    :rtype: pathlib.Path
     """
-    current_path = Path(__file__).resolve().parent
+    current_path: Path = Path(__file__).resolve().parent
     project_root = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):